Nahal Oren (archaeological site)

 Nahal Oren is an archaeological site on the northern bank of the wadi of Nahal Oren (Hebrew)/Wadi Fallah (Arabic) on Mount Carmel, 10 km south of Haifa, Israel.
 The site comprises a cave and the small terrace in front of it, which steeply descends towards the wadi floor.
 The site was first excavated in 1941.
 Kebaran (Upper Paleolithic), Natufian (Epipaleolithic) and Pre-Pottery Neolithic A and B (PPNA, PPNB) industries were found.

-Upper Paleolithic

 Grain

 Wheat was recovered from the Nahal Oren site, but it was not certain whether it was cultivated or wild.
 Grain was relatively rare at the site in comparison with other food resources.
 The age of the emmer wheat grains found there is an indication that the cultivation of grain might have started as early as 16,000 years ago.
 In 1985 the three spikelets of cultivated emmer found in a Kebaran context in Wadi Oren were seen to be so early as to be considered an anomaly.